-- To filter by a Data Field, either drag and drop it to the selection pane, or select the Data Field and press the + Add button, or double-click the Data Field. - Specify Minimum or Maximum from the operator drop-down. - Specify whether to apply the filter to each Category or Sort field.
-To apply the filter to only the selected group, check the 'Ignore other groupings on report' box.
+- To filter a Data Field's minimum or maximum value either drag and drop it to the 'Filter By' panel, use the + Add button, or double-click it. - Specify Minimum or Maximum from the Operator drop-down. - Use the up (^) and down (~) arrows to indicate the filter priority. - To remove a filter, click the delete button (X).